 No, as long as you continue to receive Social Security Disability Insurance (SSDI) benefit payments, you will continue to remain eligible for the same medical coverage.
 There are also Work Incentives that allow you to continue your medical coverage once you begin earning enough that you stop receiving SSDI payments.
 If you currently receive medical coverage through Medicare, you can continue to be eligible for coverage for at least 93 months after the last month of your Trial Work Period.

 Will I lose my Medicaid coverage if I participate in the program?

 No. As long as you continue to receive Supplemental Security Income (SSI) benefits, you will continue to remain eligible for the same medical coverage.

 If you currently receive Medicaid, you might be eligible to continue to receive Medicaid even after you stop receiving SSI benefits due to work.
 Your coverage might be extended in two ways.
 First, you might be eligible through a Work Support Payment created by Section 1619(b) of the Social Security Act.
-You need to meet certain other requirements to qualify for this Work Support Payments.
+You need to meet certain other requirements to qualify for this Work Incentive.

 What happens if my benefits stop due to my earnings and then I can no longer work due to my disability?

 If your benefits ended because you worked and had earnings, you can request that your benefits start again without having to complete a new application.
 While the Social Security Administration (SSA) determines whether you can get benefits again, Social Security can give you provisional (temporary) benefits for up to 6 months.
 This is because of a Work Incentive called Expedited Reinstatement.
 You can ask for your benefits to start again using Expedited Reinstatement for up to five years after you stop receiving benefits.

 Is there ever any cost for your help?

 No, there is never any charge for our services.